redis-developer/redis-developer.github.io/docs/howtos/redisgraph/using-dotnet/index-usingdotnet.md

 ## Connecting

-NRedisGraph makes use of the [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis) project which is installed along with `NRedisGraph` to create the `RedisGraph` object you'll first create a `ConnectionMultiplexer`, and pull a reference, pull a reference to an `IDatabase` object from it, and then initialize the `RedisGraph` with the `IDatabase` object:
+NRedisGraph makes use of the [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis) project which is installed along with `NRedisGraph`.
+To create the `RedisGraph` object you'll first create a `ConnectionMultiplexer`, and pull a reference to an `IDatabase` object from it, and then initialize the `RedisGraph` with the `IDatabase` object:

 ```csharp
 var muxer = ConnectionMultiplexer.Connect("localhost");